hansi-c/growth/README.md

 We kept extending the gamejam submission.
 The code is heavily based on this paper: http://algorithmicbotany.org/papers/hanan.dis1992.pdf

-You can try out the latest version here: https://yongu.itch.io/l-systems?secret=TTrvfLagm8k8kMKYoiKrySGLo
+You can try out the latest version here: https://yongu.itch.io/l-systems?secret=TTrvfLagm8k8kMKYoiKrySGLo (Runs in web and also on mobile but only on Firefox, not Chrome.
+On my Android phone at least.
+Did not test any other browsers or systems.)

 ### Existing features